It doesn't have to be all about Champagne.. Let's have a look at a few other possibilities to kick your evening off.

 Light-bodied white wine

 Try the slightly cloudy Austrian Gruner with delicious rounded grapey fruit.
 Or something off the beaten track - our Bastian Rivaner comes from Luxembourg - yummy fresh pineapple popsicle, off dry with compensating singing acidity.
-And finally, Vinho Verde from Portugal, Clip is brisk and zippy, this is packed with delicious green apples and a minerally finish.
+And finally, Chenin Blanc from the Loire region of France, Attention Chenin Méchant, is brisk and zippy.
+This is packed with delicious citrus and a minerally finish.

 Flavorful and refreshing fruity wine that is traditionally served slightly chilled.
 This is the classic apéritif in the south of France and other Mediterranean regions, especially for hot summer afternoons or evenings.
 It can be romantic, joyous and fun and is a great match to many simple appetizers.

 Gassac is one of our wines from southern France, lively, vivid pink with hints of strawberry of crushed red fruit.
-Or hop over to Spain with Plot Twenty Two a light rosé with clean and creamy red fruits.
+Or hop down to South Africa with Force Majeure, an unfiltered, organic rosé with bright and creamy red fruits.

-Some people prefer more alcoholic, flavored liqueurs to start a meal.
-Try Aperolon the rocks.
+Some people prefer more alcoholic, flavoured liqueurs to start a meal.
+Try Aperol on the rocks.
 While the bitterness can be an acquired taste, it can definitely wake up your palate!

 Finally, not all aperitif must be wine or liquor-based.
 It is very common to offer a nice, cold beer in a less formal setting like a barbecue or casual dinner party.
 Lighter-styled beers are best for this.

 Sparkling wines are a great way to usher in a sense of excitement and celebration to your dinner party.
 Most sparkling wines pair beautifully with a range of foods, so they can also accompany appetizers or other early courses of the meal.
 Prosecco is refreshing and fun to drink.
 Our organic Modi is beautifully fragrant with a blend of sharp citrus fruit, honey and peach.
-Or for something more unusual try Petillant Naturel - sparkling wine with lovely aromas of candied citrus, white fruits, and caramel - really fun and refreshing wine.
+Or for something more unusual try a Petillant Naturel (aka Pet Nat) like the Naturalist from New Zealand.
+It's slightly cloudy, with delicate bubbles, nice tart fruit and a bit of spice - really fun and refreshing wine.